bashikr/ramverk1/README.md

 #### Version 2.0.0
 A new IP-address API service has been added to get detailed information about a given ip address.
-Furthermore, It is possible to se the IP address's position on the map.
+Furthermore, It is possible to see the IP address's position on the map.

 ***